philipploeschl/synoptic-map-pipeline/readme.md

 ## Gherardo

+## Frank
+- 5 cores does seem to take twice as long as 10 cores even though the wall times are a bit less
+- compare runtimes to rerun tomrorrow
+- SAVE LOG FILES AND SCRIPTS BEFORE RERUN
+- jv2ts and resizemappingmag scripts mix read write access to jv2ts at the same time

 ## Pipeline
 - change --session argument to --output
 - check if automatic session creation still uses config.cr
 - check how session creation works vs output_path
+- sigterm handling can be deactivated after run_bash_scripts() again.
+Currently it's not possible to abort the synoptic map process if everything was launched together

+## DRMS prep
+- add retention file parameters for each template to config

 ## HMI PHI Synoptic
 - try forcing start from half carrington rotation eg 2283.5 and check if it works